 Start Small and Grow From There

 A little experimentation and refinement can make your coffee a huge hit.
 Start small by offering your coffee blends to family and friends to sample, and see which ones they like best.
 Then you can start selling your coffee to them.
-You can also offer your blends to local coffee shops and restaurants, or even your local flea market.
+You can also offer your blends to local coffee shops and restaurants, your local flea market, or even start a home based business on Amazon.

 Once you’ve cracked the local market, you could also try selling online in your own store, or even on Amazon.com among other sites.